 Houston Police Chief Art Acevedo wrote an emotional post on Facebook late Friday evening saying he was “not ashamed to admit I’ve shed tears of sadness, pain and anger.”
 Acevedo spoke directly to gun-rights enthusiasts in his post.

-“I know some have strong feelings about gun rights, but I want you to know I’ve hit rock bottom and I am not interested in your views as it pertains to this issue,” he said, adding he would “de-friend” anyone who posted anything about “guns aren’t the problem” and “there’s little we can do.”
+“I know some have strong feelings about gun rights, but I want you to know I’ve hit rock bottom,” he said in a Facebook post, adding he would “de-friend” anyone who posted anything about “guns aren’t the problem.”

 Acevedo said he would continue to speak up and “stand up for what my heart and my God commands me to do.”